rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 com.rakuten.tech.mobile.inappmessaging.runtime.UserInfoProvider
 ```

-This class serves the purpose of providing basic user information such as user ID, Rakuten ID, and RAE Token at runtime.
+This class serves the purpose of providing basic user information such as user ID, Rakuten ID, RAE Token, and ID Tracking Identifier at runtime.
 These user information are used by the SDK for campaigns targeting specific users.

 ```kotlin
 class AppUserInfoProvider : UserInfoProvider {